 District of Columbia

 There are two grants available via the Alabama Commission on Higher Education.
-Both require residency and are awarded based on financial need.
-The Assistance Program Grant hands out between $300 and $5,000 per student, and the Alabama Student Grant comes with a reward of up to $1,200 per year.
+Both require residency, while one is awarded based on financial need.
+The Alabama Student Assistance Program Grant hands out between $300 and $5,000 per student, and the Alabama Student Grant comes with a reward of up to $1,200 per year.

 Awards ranging between $500 and $4,000 are given to undergraduates via the Alaska Education Grant.
 The state’s legislature prioritizes students with the most financial need first, then works its way down to less-needy students until exhausting available funds.